If you need to change or amend your Will, knowing how Codicils work is imperative. Read why.

-While some new developments in your life call for a complete overhaul of your Will, others can easily be catered for by making an “add on” to your existing Will.
+While some new developments in your life call for a complete overhaul of your entire Will, others can easily be catered for by making an “add on” to your existing Will.
 This is where Codicils come in.

 It is always wise to seek professional advice when deciding whether to opt for a Codicil or new Will.
 Generally, where it is easy and practical to do so, a new Will is always helpful whenever you want to make a change.